 I can talk hours about reporting in S/4HANA.
 With the new data structure (e.g. ACDOCA), all the pre-delivered Virtual Data Models (VDM’s), the performance of HANA and the modern and state of the art reporting tools/interfaces, there are so many new possibilities.

 The concept of embedded analytics in S/4HANA is to provide pre-defined models across the entire suite in which the business logic is embedded.
 So the provided data models are delivering contextual information rather than raw data.

 In a nutshell, I can say that the following reporting tools are mostly used at my customers where I did S/4HANA implementations:

 Each tool has its own purpose of course.
 I can say that without of the box analytical Fiori apps and the KPI Modeler in SAP Smart Business together with the Analytical Path Framework already provides a lot of content and satisfies a lot of customers.

 Some examples of Smart Business cockpit and the Analytical Path Framework apps.

 S/4HANA Out of the Box Reporting with Fiori

-Next to these type of apps, SAP provided multi-dimensional reporting apps.
-For example the Market Segment Actuals app in which I can report on my P&L with in addition my Profitability Analysis characteristics.
+Next to these types of apps, SAP provided multi-dimensional reporting apps.
+For example, the Market Segment Actuals app in which I can report on my P&L with in addition my Profitability Analysis characteristics.

 S/4HANA Market Segment Actuals App